bxparks/AceButton/README.md

     * (an optional Feature flag could be added if suppression of the *first* Clicked is needed, at the expense of waiting extra time for this first Clicked event to trigger)
+    * see `examples/ClickVersusDoubleClick` for an example of how to get around this limitation using Released event instead of a Clicked event
 * `ButtonConfig::kFeatureSuppressAfterLongPress`
     * suppresses the Released event if a LongPressed event is detected
 * `ButtonConfig::kFeatureSuppressAfterRepeatPress`